 |1st Leg||2nd Leg||3rd Leg|

-The person that you put in the No. 4 slot in your runner line-up will have the most difficult set of legs, hence the no. 1 ranking.
-So assign your best runner to be the No. 4 runner.
+The person that you put in the No. 7 slot in your runner line-up will have the most difficult set of legs, hence the no. 1 ranking.
+So assign one of your strongest runners to be the No. 7 runner.
+But remember that Leg 4 is the single toughest leg.
+And Leg 4 is the one leg of the course where we have an individual race: the Donner’s Downfall Leg 4 Time Trial.
+So your team probably should assign your best runner to take the one.

 The legs that we have rated as “most difficult” contain the steepest climbs on the course.
 No. 4 contains an approx. 3 mile climb up the Dog Valley Road, No. 14 contains an approx. 1.5 mile climb near Bliss State Park, No. 19 contains an approx. 2.5 mile climb to Daggett Pass, and Nos.
 30 through 32 contain some steep sections in the Virginia City area.
 The other most challenging leg is No. 33 descending Geiger Grade.
 That is the longest downhill leg of the course.
 There are some steep, rocky sections on the old road so go slow on those portions of the descent.